Senior Child Rights and Safety Manager (London)

 At a Glance

-- Tasks: Lead child safeguarding initiatives and ensure best practices are implemented across the LEGO Group.
+• Tasks: Lead child safeguarding initiatives and ensure best practices across the LEGO Group.

-- Qualifications: Strong expertise in child safeguarding, incident management, and excellent communication skills required.
+• Qualifications: Strong expertise in child safeguarding and excellent communication skills are essential.

-- Other info: Hybrid work policy with an average of 3 days in the office; apply soon as roles may close early.
+• Other info: Hybrid work policy allows flexibility with an average of 3 days in the office.

 Help build on and maintain the LEGO Group’s status as a trusted leader in children’s rights.
 This role will be instrumental in supporting the LEGO Group’s strategic commitments towards Children’s Rights and Business Principles.